Airport city

-Airport City (or in its more regional form known as an Aerotropolis) is a model for urban development that focuses on improving the livability of the areas within and immediately surrounding the airport in support of a variety of economic and social activities.
+Airport City is a model for urban development that focuses on improving the livability of the areas within and immediately surrounding the airport in support of a variety of economic and social activities.
 An Airport City is differentiated from a "city airport" by its design, which includes both the inside and outside areas.
 It offers most of the amenities found in a typical urban center.

+Airport Cities can be a part of the more regional form known as an Aerotropolis.

 General description

 The Airport City model is based on the idea that an airport can target non-aeronautical services such as offices, hotels, convention centers, and entertainment to create additional and more reliable sources of income.
 Airports with an Airport City are now routinely targeting non-aeronautical revenue streams amounting up to 40–60% of their total revenues, dependent on the chosen Airport City business model.
 Industry leaders and researchers share best practices on non-aeronautical revenues for airports at conferences and in literature, including refereed literature.

 Since airports are typically surrounded by undeveloped land that acts as an environmental buffer for nearby residents, the land holdings can also present as real estate opportunity.

 The airport city concept consists of several elements that reinforce each other.
 Services and facilities are designed to guide travelers through the airport transit process.
 The design of an airport city includes considering passengers, cargo, businesses, workers, and residents of the area.

 In 2011, Time named the Airport City in its feature on "10 ideas that will change the world".